lsmsgeneva/MsRadaR/README.md

 ```
 ## License
 This project is licensed under the GPL-3 License.
-See the `LICENSE` file for more details.